 As New Directions Shelter Program Manager at Hawthorn Hill, Kelsie Pinegar hears many stories about challenges central Iowans face as they strive to meet their basic needs and care for families.
 Many of the shelter’s clients are working and still unable to enough to cover a basic household budget, with nearly half of all jobs in Iowa paying under $15 an hour.
-A lower wage job not only affects the well-being of their families, but also creates additional barriers for them to be present and engaged at work.
+A lower wage job not only affects the well-being of their families, but also creates additional barriers for them to be present and engaged at work, leading to high turnover.

 “A lot of families I work with say, ‘I want a job that I like.
 I want a job that pays enough that I don’t have to be on food stamps or government assistance,’” Kelsie says, “but that’s not always available.”

 While each story is unique, Kelsie hears common systemic barriers many families must navigate to be at work.
-Thinking about innovative solutions to address any of these barriers could create opportunities for employers to improve hiring and retention at their organizations, and ultimately, increase business success.
+Thinking about innovative solutions to address any of these barriers could create opportunities for employers to improve hiring practices and employee retention to ultimately increase business success.

 Barrier 1: Access to affordable, quality child-care